traction-project/encoding-api/README.md

 In order to interact with the API, the caller is required to supply a JSON Web Token along with each request.
 This token can be obtained by calling the route `/api/login` with a valid user account.
 Refer to the previous section on how to add new user accounts.
-The endpoint expects the params `username` and `password` inside a JSON dictionary in the body of the request:
+The endpoint expects the parameters `username` and `password` inside a JSON dictionary in the body of the request:

     POST /api/login
     Content-Type: application/json